Julie-Fabre/bombcell/README.md

 Bombcell extracts relevant quality metrics to categorize units into four categories: single somatic units, multi-units, noise units and non-somatic units.

-Take a look at [`bombcell_pipeline`](https://github.com/Julie-Fabre/bombcell/blob/main/pipelines/bombcell_pipeline.m) to see an example workflow and play around with our small toy dataset.
-You can also use the MATLAB live script [`gettingStarted`](https://github.com/Julie-Fabre/bombcell/blob/main/gettingStarted.mlx)
+Take a look at the MATLAB live script [`gettingStarted`](https://github.com/Julie-Fabre/bombcell/blob/main/gettingStarted.mlx) to see an example workflow and play around with our small toy dataset.
+You can also take a look at the exercise we prepared for the 2024 Neuropixels course [here](https://github.com/BombCell/Neuropixels_course_2024).

 #### Installation